trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 11. Back to the web app, test the flow again :

-1. Refresh the contract list
+1. Refresh the contract list.
-1. Mint 1 ticket
+1. Mint 1 ticket.
-1. Wait for confirmation popup
+1. Wait for confirmation popup.
-1. Poke
+1. Poke.
-1. Wait for confirmation popup
+1. Wait for confirmation popup.
-1. Refresh the contract list
+1. Refresh the contract list.

-Now, the proxy is calling the contract V2 and should return `hello` on the traces and no more `kiss`
+Now, the proxy is calling the contract V2 and should return `hello` on the traces and no more `kiss`.

 #### Last part is to set the old smart contract as obsolete

-1. Add a new parameter on `proxy.parameterList.jsligo` to force change of version on old contract (:warning: replace below with your own addresses for V1 ad V2)
+1. Add a new parameter on `proxy.parameterList.jsligo` to force change of version on old contract (:warning: replace below with your own addresses for V1 ad V2).

 ```ligolang
 const changeVersionV1ToV2: parameter_of Contract =